utilitywarehouse/terraform-provider-megaport/website/docs/r/port.html.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The unique product id of the port.
-* `associated_vxcs` - A list of all the VXCs associated with this port.